Francisco Solano López: Role in beginning the war

 The last known picture of Solano López, taken by photographer Domenico Parodi, c.
 1870.

-In 1863, the Empire of Brazil—which did not have friendly relations with Paraguay—began providing military and political support to an incipient rebellion in Uruguay led by Venancio Flores and his Colorado Party against the Blanco Party government of Bernardo Berro and his successor, Atanasio Aguirre.
+In 1863, the Empire of Brazil—which did not have friendly relations with Paraguay—began providing military and political support to an incipient rebellion in Uruguay led by Venancio Flores and his Colorado Party against the fusionist Colorado and Blanco Party government of Bernardo Berro (of the Blanco Party) and his successor, Atanasio Aguirre.
 The besieged Uruguayans repeatedly asked for military assistance from their Paraguayan allies against the Brazilian-backed rebels.
 López manifested his support for Aguirre's government via a letter to Brazil, in which he said that any occupation of Uruguayan lands by Brazil would be considered an attack on Paraguay.

 When Brazil did not heed the letter and invaded Uruguay on 12 October 1864, López seized the Brazilian merchant steamer Marqués de Olinda in the harbour of Asunción, and imprisoned the Brazilian governor of the province of Mato Grosso, who was on board.
 In the following month (December 1864) López formally declared war on Brazil and dispatched a force to invade Mato Grosso.
 The force seized and sacked the town of Corumbá and took possession of the province and its diamond mines, together with an immense quantity of arms and ammunition, including enough gunpowder to last the whole Paraguayan Army for at least a year of active war.
 However, Paraguayan forces could not or would not seize the capital city of Cuiabá, in northern Mato Grosso.

 López next intended to send troops to Uruguay to support the government of Atanasio Aguirre, yet when he requested permission from Argentina to cross onto its soil, President Bartolomé Mitre refused to allow the Paraguayan force to cross the intervening province of Corrientes.
 By this time the Brazilians had managed to successfully topple Aguirre and install their ally Venancio Flores as president, rendering Uruguay little more than a Brazilian puppet state.

 The Paraguayan Congress, summoned by López, bestowed him the title of "Marshal-President" of the Paraguayan Armies (an equivalent of Grand Marshal, he was the only Paraguayan who gained that rank in his own lifetime) and gave him extraordinary war powers.
 On 13 April 1865, he declared war on Argentina, seizing two Argentine war vessels in the Bay of Corrientes.
 The next day, he occupied the town of Corrientes, instituted a provisional government of his Argentine partisans, and announced that Paraguay had annexed Corrientes Province and Argentina's Entre Ríos Province.

 On 1 May 1865, Brazil joined Argentina and Uruguay in signing the Treaty of the Triple Alliance, which stipulated that they should unitedly pursue war with Paraguay until the existing government of Paraguay was overthrown and "until no arms or elements of war should be left to it".
 This agreement was literally carried out.
 This treaty also stipulated that more than half of the Paraguayan territories would be conquered by the Allies after the war.
 The treaty, when made public, caused international outrage and voices rose in favour of Paraguay.